AinulMr/Data-Exploration_COVID-19/README.md

 The data used is based on Indonesia to show the growth of COVID-19 every month from 2020 until 2023.
 #### Number of COVID-19 Infection
 - COVID-19 entered Indonesia in March 2020 with number of infections at 1,532 people.
 1,532 is 0.074% of the population of Indonesia.
+- In March 2020, the number of cases increased until the end of the year from 1,532 to 743,198 people, increasing by 48,283.12% or 741,666 people.
-- In 2021, the number of cases increased until the end of the year from 1,078,314 to 4,262,720 people, increasing by 295.99%.
+- In 2021, the number of cases increased until the end of the year from 1,078,314 to 4,262,720 people, increasing by 295.99% or 3,184,406 people.
-- In 2022, the number of cases increased until the end of the year from 4,353,370 to 6,719,815 people, increasing by 54.37%.
+- In 2022, the number of cases increased until the end of the year from 4,353,370 to 6,719,815 people, increasing by 54.37% or 2,366,445 people.
-- In 2023, the number of cases increased until October 2023 from 6,730,016 to 6,813,429, increasing by 1.24%.
+- In 2023, the number of cases increased until October 2023 from 6,730,016 to 6,813,429, increasing by 1.24% or 83,413 people.

 #### Number of People Vaccinated
 - After the emergence of COVID-19, data emerged regarding vaccine use for the first time in Indonesia by 493,133 in January 2021.
-- In January 2021, the number of people vaccinated increased until the end of the year from 493,133 to 161,082,857 people, increasing by 32621.02%.
+- In January 2021, the number of people vaccinated increased until the end of the year from 493,133 to 161,082,857 people, increasing by 32,621.02% or 160,589,724 people.
-- In January 2022, the number of people vaccinated increased until the end of the year from 184,608,997 to 203,575,051 people, increasing by 10.30%.
+- In January 2022, the number of people vaccinated increased until the end of the year from 184,608,997 to 203,575,051 people, increasing by 10.30% or 18,966,054 people.
-- In January 2023, the number of people vaccinated increased until June from 203,657,525 to 203,845,350 people, increasing by 0.092%.
+- In January 2023, the number of people vaccinated increased until June from 203,657,525 to 203,845,350 people, increasing by 0.092% or 187,825 people.

 #### Number of Deaths
 - Data on deaths during the pandemic began to be recorded in March 2020 at 136 people.
-- In March 2020, the number of deaths increased until the end of the year from 136 to 22,138 people, increasing by 16117.65%.
+- In March 2020, the number of deaths increased until the end of the year from 136 to 22,138 people, increasing by 16,117.65% or 22,002 people.
-- In January 2021, the number of deaths increased until the end of the year from 29,998 to 144,095 people, increasing by 380.13%.
+- In January 2021, the number of deaths increased until the end of the year from 29,998 to 144,095 people, increasing by 380.13% or 114,097 people.
-- In January 2022, the number of deaths increased until the end of the year from 144,320 to 160,612 people, increasing by 11.27%.
+- In January 2022, the number of deaths increased until the end of the year from 144,320 to 160,612 people, increasing by 11.27% or 16,292 people.
-- In January 2023, the number of deaths increased until October 2023 from 160,814 to 161,918 people, increasing by 0.686%.
+- In January 2023, the number of deaths increased until October 2023 from 160,814 to 161,918 people, increasing by 0.686% or 1,104. people.

 #### In Percentage
 This graphic shows the total percentage of COVID-19 cases and deaths every month from 2020 until 2023.
 - Population of Indonesia is 275501344 based on the data.
-- The highest COVID-19 percentage in July 2022 at 0,44%.
+- The highest COVID-19 percentage in July 2021 at 0,44%.
 It means the addition of COVID-19 cases in a month was 1,214,006 people.
 - The highest death percentage in August 2022 at 0,014%.
 It means the addition of deaths in a month was 38,770 people.
 - The total of people vaccinated in June 2023 was 73.99%.
 203,845,350 people vaccinated in total from 2020 to 2023

 #### Conclusion
-Based on the short analysis, I can inform the first year of the COVID-19 pandemic is 2020, and the number of COVID-19 cases and deaths keep rising until January 2021.
-After we took the first vaccination in January 2021, the number of COVID-19 cases and deaths slowly decreased until May 2021 aslo the vaccination number too.
-But, significantly the number of COVID-19 cases and deaths rose again in July to 0,447% and 0.0129%.
-After that, the number of vaccinations rose in October 2021 to 18.6%.
-That is the highest number we got during the COVID-19 pandemic.
-The number of COVID-19 cases and deaths decreased until the end of 2021.
-In early 2022 The number of COVID-19 cases and deaths increased again and the number of vaccinations increased too.
+Based on the short analysis, I can inform you that the number of COVID-19 infections continues to increase until its peak in 2021 is 3,184,406 people in a year.
+Same with the number of deaths continues to increase until its peak in 2021 is 114,097 people in a year.
+After we took the first vaccine in January 2021, the number of people vaccinated increased from 493,133 to 161,082,857 people, increasing by 32,621.02% or 160,589,724 people in a year.
+In 2022, COVID-19 Infection decreased to 2,366,445 and the number of deaths decreased to 16,292 in a year.
+It's continuously decreased until 2023.
 It can be concluded that an increase in vaccinations results in a decrease in COVID-19 cases and deaths.

 ### 4. Comparing Across Continents
 ![](https://github.com/AinulMr/DataAnalyst_Covid/blob/main/Dashboard%20Vaccination%20Compare%20Across%20Continents.png)